 Work Authorization for International Students

-International students are allowed to work on campus 20 hours per week during a semester in which they are enrolled in classes full-time.
+International students are allowed to work on campus up to 20 hours per week during a semester in which they are enrolled in classes full-time.

 Students who are completing an on-campus co-op are not required to submit a Curricular Practical Training (CPT) request to UC International Services.

-International students may not use the COOP-1000 course as a way to obtain authorization to exceed the limit of 20 hours per week for work on campus.
+International students may not use the COOP-1000 course as a way to obtain authorization to exceed the limit of 20 hours per week.